Frequently asked questions

 Do I need TubeWitch to show tire pressure on a Garmin?

-Garmin does not support TyreWiz sensors natively, so showing TyreWiz pressure on a Garmin requires a Garmin Connect IQ data field.
+Garmin does not support TyreWiz and AIRMAX sensors natively, so showing pressure on a Garmin requires a Garmin Connect IQ data field.

-TubeWitch provides that capability as a Garmin Connect IQ tire pressure monitoring data field for compatible Quarq TyreWiz sensors and Zipp 303 SW wheels with the integrated Zipp AXS Wheel Sensor.
+TubeWitch provides that capability as a Garmin Connect IQ tire pressure monitoring data field for compatible Quarq TyreWiz sensors, Schwalbe AIRMAX sensors, and Zipp wheels with integrated Zipp AXS Wheel Sensors.

 Are the TubeWitch pressure readings accurate?

 Yes.
-It matches the SRAM AXS mobile app exactly.
+It matches the respective manufacturer's mobile app exactly.

 Which tire pressure sensors does TubeWitch support?